boutproject/BOUT-dev/manual/sphinx/users.rst

 The name given to this function will be used in the output and restart data files.
-These will be automatically read and written depending on input options (see section [sec:options]).
+These will be automatically read and written depending on input options (see :ref:`sec-options`).
 Input options based on these names are also used to initialise the variables.

 If the name of the variable in the output file is the same as the